R.B.Bailey Jr is an American English teacher, published writer, video producer, voice-over artist and blogger, living in Japan for 19 years now.

 He started mailing out 2-3 photocopies per week of “The New Neighbor” to any and all publishing companies that handled children’s books in Japan, together with a nice introductory letter in both japanese and english.
 No reply, no response.
 When he ran out of money for photocopies and postage stamps, he started sending query Emails to publishers.
 This, to him, seemed the most economical and fastest way to go.
 Still, no dice.
 One publisher here in Japan did reply…and actually had the nerve to send a photocopied reject letter.
 They had the title spelled wrong and had the audacity to send a book catalog.
 He was furious and decided to try something that I had only recently read about…self-publishing.

 He discovered Createspace, a subsidiary of Amazon…and was delighted to finally see a printed copy of his book!
 The book is out there now, next is a matter of getting the word out about it…and himself.
-With this arrangement, he has the option of buying my own copies at cost plus shipping.
-This allows me to sell on my own, too.
+With this arrangement, he has the option of buying his own copies to sell on his own, as well.

 Below are links to his book’s Facebook pages: